File & Pay Your Insurance Taxes

 - If only a portion of the premium relates to B.C. risks, include a schedule detailing how you calculated the B.C. premiums

-- If your insurance agent represents you on insurance premium tax matters, a completed Authorization (FIN 573) (PDF) form
+- If your insurance agent represents you on insurance premium tax matters, a completed Authorization or Cancellation of a Representative (FIN 146) (PDF)

 Note: Insurance agents must also include a completed copy of the Insurance Agent Summary Report (FIN 529) (PDF) when submitting a batch of printed returns.